rdfuhr/BusyBezier/README.txt

 Now we will do dotprod and make the names dotProd and scalarMult.

 Let's do some refactoring by writing a doParagraph function.

+Now add a LinearCombination function that is not a member function but which calls member functions.

+I am having trouble getting used to the loose typing.

+Soon we will need to located the Python source code for my Bezier app and make a note of its location here.